brson/the-end-of-unsafety/script.md

 ## OV2

-Then we're going to visit Rust's history, why Mozilla needed it, and how Rust evolved to provide solutions for the use cases commonly reserved for C and C++ alone.
+Then we're going to visit Rust's history, why Mozilla created it, and how Rust evolved to provide solutions for the use cases commonly reserved for C and C++ alone.

 ## OV3